ShareFacebook Twitter AddThis

-What is the price of Wagyu beef?
+The price of Wagyu beef

 Wagyu beef has become a bit more affordable in recent times because ranches across the American Southwest are specializing in breeding these types of Japanese cows.
-Even so, the price for a 8 oz. steak hovers around $60.
+Even so, the price for an 8 oz. steak hovers around $60.
 But if you’ve got the money and the craving, why not indulge?